The 20 Best Melanoma Doctors in France

 Villejuif, FR

-Alexander Eggermont practices in Villejuif, France.
+Alexander Eggermont practices practicing medicine in Villejuif, France.
 Mr. Eggermont is rated as an Elite expert by MediFind in the treatment of Melanoma.
-His top areas of expertise are Melanoma, Squamous Cell Skin Carcinoma, Cerebral Hypoxia, Basal Cell Skin Cancer, and Lymphadenectomy.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Melanoma, Squamous Cell Skin Carcinoma, Cerebral Hypoxia, Basal Cell Skin Cancer, and Lymphadenectomy.

 Elite in Melanoma